MatOpt/srPCP_code/src/README.md

 $$\min_s \|s-a\|_2 + \lambda \|s\|_1$$

-**Key Features:**
-- Handles special cases (zero vectors, boundary values for lambda)
-- Uses sorting and cumulative sum techniques for efficient computation
-- Returns the solution along with performance metrics

 **Usage:**
 ```matlab
 [normdiff, k, s] = UpdateS_sub(a, lambda);
 ```

-## Workflow

-The algorithm follows these steps:

-1. Initialize matrices $L$ and $S$ (typically as zero matrices)
-2. Iterate between:
-   a.
-Updating $S$ using the current $L$ and the UpdateS function
-   b.
-Updating $L$ using the current $S$ and the UpdateL function
-3. Track convergence using the objective function value and other metrics
-4. Terminate when convergence criteria are met or maximum iterations/time is reached

-## Authors

-- Shengxiang Deng sxdeng21@m.fudan.edu.cn
-- Xudong Li    lixudong@fudan.edu.cn
-- Yangjing Zhang  yangjing.zhang@amss.ac.cn

 ## Examples of Using Different Options